fbpx

 In recent years, researchers have come up with ways to detect if a model is biased in its decisions about people.
 A 2016 paper called Equality of Opportunity in Supervised Learning proposes a framework.

 This framework uses “equalized odds and equal opportunity” as a criterion for assessing a model’s fairness when classifying people.
-This criterion allows features to predict an outcome or class (such as predicting “high credit risk applicant”).
+This criterion allows features to predict an outcome or class (such as predicting a “high credit risk applicant”).

 The framework is conducted as a post-learning step.
 Therefore, it doesn’t require modifying the algorithm or model itself.
 Then it assesses whether the results from a model seem skewed towards a group of people.
-For example, a flawed model is one that makes it harder for African Americans who do pay back their loans to apply for loans.
+For example, a flawed model makes it harder for African Americans who do pay back their loans to apply for loans.

-This model makes it easier for Caucasians who don’t pay pack their loans to apply for loans.
+This model makes it easier for Caucasians who don’t pay back their loans to apply for loans.
 Therefore, this framework ensures that this kind of model would be determined as unfair, as it would not result in equal false positive/negative rates for both African Americans and Caucasians.

-The framework also overcomes the problem of loss of utility when using demographic parity.
-This requires a predicted outcome to be independent of a particular sensitive attribute.
 Using the framework, the predicted outcome is allowed to depend on a particular attribute, but only through the actual outcome.
 This prevents the attribute from being a proxy to the actual outcome while avoiding loss of utility.

 Predictor variables and skewed data